ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

   SHA-256:
+  :
-  : The SHA-256 algorithm [FIPS180-3].
+    * Description: The SHA-256 algorithm [FIPS180-3].
 The output of
       this algorithm is encoded using the base64 encoding [RFC4648].

-    Reference: [FIPS180-3], [RFC4648], this document.
+    * Reference: [FIPS180-3], [RFC4648], this document.

-    Status: standard
+    * Status: standard

   SHA-512:
+  :
-  : The SHA-512 algorithm [FIPS180-3].
+    * Description: The SHA-512 algorithm [FIPS180-3].
 The output of
       this algorithm is encoded using the base64 encoding [RFC4648].

-    Reference: [FIPS180-3], [RFC4648], this document.
+    * Reference: [FIPS180-3], [RFC4648], this document.

-    Status: standard
+    * Status: standard

   MD5:
+  :
-  : The MD5 algorithm, as specified in [RFC1321].
+    * Description: The MD5 algorithm, as specified in [RFC1321].
       The output of this algorithm is encoded using the base64 encoding  [RFC4648].
       The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068].

-    Reference: [RFC1321], [RFC4648], this document.
+    * Reference: [RFC1321], [RFC4648], this document.

-    Status: obsoleted
+    * Status: obsoleted

   SHA:
+  :
-  : The SHA-1 algorithm [FIPS180-1].
-The output of this
-    algorithm is encoded using the base64 encoding  [RFC4648].
+    * Description:  The SHA-1 algorithm [FIPS180-1].
+The output of this algorithm is encoded using the base64 encoding  [RFC4648].
       The SHA algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [IACR-2019-459].

-    Reference: [FIPS-180-3], [RFC4648], this document.
+    * Reference: [FIPS-180-3], [RFC4648], this document.

-    Status: obsoleted
+    * Status: obsoleted

   UNIXsum:
+  :
-  : The algorithm computed by the UNIX "sum" command,
-    as defined by the Single UNIX Specification, Version 2 [UNIX].
-The output of this algorithm is an ASCII decimal-digit string representing the 16-bit
-    checksum, which is the first word of the output of the UNIX "sum" command.
+    * Description: The algorithm computed by the UNIX "sum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
+The output of this algorithm is an ASCII decimal-digit string representing the 16-bit checksum, which is the first word of the output of the UNIX "sum" command.
+    * Reference: [UNIX], this document.
+    * Status: standard

   UNIXcksum:
+  :
-  : The algorithm computed by the UNIX "cksum" command,
-    as defined by the Single UNIX Specification, Version 2 [UNIX].
+    * Description: The algorithm computed by the UNIX "cksum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
 The output of this algorithm is an ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.
+    * Reference: [UNIX], this document.
+    * Status: standard

 To allow sender and recipient to provide a checksum which is independent from `Content-Encoding`, the following additional algorithms are defined:

   ID-SHA-512:
+  :
-   : The sha-512 digest of the representation-data of the resource when no
-     content coding is applied (eg. `Content-Encoding: identity`)
+    * Description: The sha-512 digest of the representation-data of the resource when no content coding is applied (eg. `Content-Encoding: identity`)

-     Reference: [FIPS180-3], [RFC4648], this document.
+    * Reference: [FIPS180-3], [RFC4648], this document.

-     Status: standard
+    * Status: standard

   ID-SHA-256:
+  :
-   : The sha-256 digest of the representation-data of the resource when no
-     content coding is applied (eg. `Content-Encoding: identity`)
+    * Description: The sha-256 digest of the representation-data of the resource when no content coding is applied (eg. `Content-Encoding: identity`)

-     Reference: [FIPS180-3], [RFC4648], this document.
+    * Reference: [FIPS180-3], [RFC4648], this document.

-     Status: standard
+    * Status: standard

    If other digest-algorithm values are defined, the associated encoding MUST either be represented as a quoted string, or MUST NOT include